Brighton to Leeds train with London North Eastern Railway

 Unfortunately, there is no direct train service currently available from Brighton to Leeds.

-To get from Brighton to Leeds, you can choose from several travel options including train and coach.
+To get from Brighton to Leeds, you can choose from several travel options including coach and train.

 There is no night train service from Brighton to Leeds.